Software and tools we use to grow our FBA business

 - Zapier recognizes the from address and subject.

-- Zapier forwards it to a slack channel which somebody monitors to follow up.
+- Zapier forwards it to a slack channel that somebody monitors to follow up.

 - This way, every message is answered or handled within 24 hours.